Sandrohy

-Sandrohy is a town and commune in Madagascar.
-It belongs to the district of Mananjary, which is a part of Vatovavy-Fitovinany Region.
+Sandrohy is a rural municipality in Madagascar.
+It belongs to the district of Mananjary, which is a part of Vatovavy.
 The population of the commune was estimated to be approximately 5,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 99.4% of the population of the commune are farmers.
 The most important crop is rice, while other important products are bananas, coffee and cassava.
 Services provide employment for 0.6% of the population.